Have you ever received a notice in the mail or by email saying that you may be eligible for a class action lawsuit settlement?

 When To Seek Legal Representation

 Unless you have an idea for a class action lawsuit that hasn’t yet been filed, you do not have to do anything to join a class action.
 The court will automatically identify eligible class members and send them notifications.
 To join a mass tort, on the other hand, you need to hire a lawyer and file your own lawsuit.

 We invite you to call our office for a no-cost consultation.
-Graham & Graham has served the Southeastern Ohio region for over 90 years.
+Graham Law has served the Southeastern Ohio region for over 90 years.
 We are committed to ensuring our clients receive compassionate and skilled legal advice.
 Talk to a lawyer.